cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   Test vectors and reference implementations for LEB128 encodings are given in the appendix.

 - prepend\_len(octet\_string) denotes the octet sequence that is obtained from prepending the length of the octet string to the string itself.
-The length shall be prepended by using an LEB128 encoding of the length.
+The length is encoded using LEB128.
-  Test vectors and reference implementations for prepend\_len are given in the appendix.
+  Test vectors and code for prepend\_len are available in the appendix.

 - lv\_cat(a0,a1, ...) is the "length-value" encoding function which returns the concatenation of the input strings with an encoding of their respective length prepended.
 E.g., lv\_cat(a0,a1) returns